 What Is a Psychoeducational Test and Why Should You Consider It?

-Comprehensive neurological testing can accurately assess processing speed for timed tests, visual-motor difficulties for writing and note-taking, and memory difficulties for learning, retention, and reproduction.
+Comprehensive testing can also accurately assess processing speed, visual-motor difficulties for writing and note-taking, and memory difficulties for learning, retention, and reproduction.

-At the end of the evaluation, you’ll be presented with a report that outlines your child’s strengths and weaknesses.
-It will include observations made by the clinicians along with a list of recommendations that highlight how your child learns best.
+At the end of the evaluation, you’ll be presented with a report that outlines your strengths and weaknesses.
+It will include observations made by the clinicians along with a list of recommendations that highlight how you learn best.

-It’s important to get these tests done at an early stage as they help in diagnosing potential learning disabilities that would otherwise fly under the radar and remain undetected until later in life when the magnitude of responsibilities is much greater.
+It’s important to get these tests done at any stage in life as they help in diagnosing potential challenges that would otherwise remain undetected and continue to hinder your performance and success.

 Expect to provide information regarding your child’s medical history along with useful details about their social functioning.
 Relevant medical reports and academic records will also be required.
 Depending on the situation, you might also have to involve your child’s teachers in the testing process so they can provide additional insight.